MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - The methods `roll` and `wasCorrectlyAnswered` are the ones with more indentation levels and code paragraph
     - During the testing phase, it has been identified some duplication code which could be remove
     - Let's start to extract paragraph codes into methods and see whether the duplication can be remove using this technique
+- Before extracting any method, as explained at the beggining of this section, the aim would be decoupling `presentation` from `business` logic.
+Now the `presentation` rely on the current `business` status and displays the current status at every action took.
+The idea would be try to make all the actions at once and then display the information once all the actions had happened
+    - To achive that, it would be needed to save some information in temp variables or fields